Johannes Sasongko’s blog

 Note: In this post, Explorer refers to Windows Explorer on Windows 10, 7-Zip refers to the official 7-Zip program (not p7zip), and Info-ZIP is the project supplying the zip and unzip programs included on most Linux distributions and on MSYS2/Cygwin.

 First we need the ZIP specification.
-That’s the easiest part because the specification is open and freely implementable by anyone.
+I was pleasantly surprised to learn that this specification is so easily available and freely implementable by anyone.
 PKWARE, the creators of the ZIP format, have continually published it in a single text file named APPNOTE.TXT.
 What follows are a number of decisions you need to make depending on how complete you want your implementation to be.

 There are two types of ZIP files: (normal) ZIP and ZIP64.
 The biggest difference is that a normal ZIP file uses 32-bit values for file sizes and offsets, while ZIP64 uses 64-bit values.
 The details of ZIP64 can be a bit weird due to it being shoehorned into an existing format that was not designed to accommodate such a change.
 You can opt to ignore ZIP64, but that will mean that you won’t be able to handle any individual file greater than 4 GiB—this includes any uncompressed file size, any compressed file size, or (roughly) the size of the ZIP file itself.